 Form (f) is a type conversion.
 The type of the actual parameter is changed to the result type of the type converter.
-The actual parameter must be an expression assignable to the source type of the converter.
+The actual parameter must be a variable or nonmanifest named constant whose type is equivalent to the source type of the converter.
 Type converters exported from a module are referenced outside the module using the "." operator.